ProCode-Software/proicons/site/src/docs/api-reference/javascript-api.md

 * **Parameters:** `rootElm?: Element`, `config?: ProIconReplaceConfig`
 * **Returns:** `void`

-Converts all elements with the `proicon` attribute (can set to your own using `config.attributeName`) on the page to an icon corresponding to the attribute value.
+Converts all elements with the `proicon` attribute (can be changed with `config.attributeName`) on the page to an icon corresponding to the attribute value.

 #### rootElm: `Element` (optional)